Additional Learner Support

 This provision is for students who are supported by a one to one/ high adult ratio for needs identified in their EHCP in order to build relationships, develop social skills and learning skills.
 The model is based on the TEACCH framework building on pupils’ strengths to support educational, communication, social and therapeutic goals.

-The structured approach of the High Needs Provision implements:
+The structured approach of the Specific Needs Provision implements:

 - External organisational support to address challenges with attention and organisation.